Rodrigue2g/SecretSanta24/README.md

 To setup the messaging codes, you can do a GET at `localhost:8080//messaging/setup-code?key=<your_secret_key>`

-Make sure you perform these request only once as each new one will ovewrite any previous data.
+Make sure you perform these request only once as they will ovewrite any previous data.